reginaldcobb/reginaldcobb/README.md

 Founder of **[Cobb Innovation Hangar](https://cobbinnovationhangar.com/)** — where aviation‑grade systems thinking meets Software and AI experimentation, compute and hardware systems exploration, and having fun!

-I’m a versatile engineer with a broad background that spans **full-stack web and mobile development**, **backend systems architecture**, **computer‑vision pipelines**, and **embedded hardware systems**.
+I’m a versatile business, engineering and systems thinker with a broad background that spans **full-stack web and mobile development**, **backend systems architecture**, **computer‑vision pipelines**, and **embedded hardware systems**.
 My work bridges the gap between robust software engineering and empirical machine learning research.
 I value clarity, craftsmanship, and momentum, and I am driven by a desire to understand how things work beneath the surface to turn complexity into something simple, elegant, and useful.

 ---